This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 This mineral is incorporated into the sperm’s mitochondria capsule and may affect the behavior and function of the sperm as they move through the vaginal canal.

-It appears that both low and high selenium concentrations can have a negative influence on the number of sperm, therefore aiming to meet the recommended dietary intake, but not to far exceed it, is important for fertility.
+It appears that both low and high selenium concentrations can have a negative influence on the number of sperm, therefore aiming to meet the recommended dietary intake, but to not far exceed it, is important for fertility.

 Some studies also show that meeting the recommended dietary intake may even potentially reduce the risk of miscarriage, but more data is still needed.

-Dosage Recommendations
+Dosage

-It’s particularly important maintain normal selenium levels as you age in order to take advantage of its antioxidant benefits.
+It’s particularly important to maintain normal selenium levels as you age in order to take advantage of its antioxidant benefits.

-The recommended daily allowance for selenium depends on your age and is as follows, according to the National Institutes of Health:
+The recommended daily allowance (RDA) for selenium depends on your age and is as follows, according to the National Institutes of Health:

-• Children 4–8: 30 micrograms/day
+- Children 4 to 8: 30 micrograms/day

-• Children 9–13: 40 micrograms/day
+- Children 9 to 13: 40 micrograms/day

-• Adults and children 14 and up: 55 micrograms/day
+- Adults and children 14 and up: 55 micrograms/day

-• Pregnant women: 60 micrograms/day
+- Pregnant women: 60 micrograms/day

-• Breastfeeding women: 70 micrograms/day
+- Breastfeeding women: 70 micrograms/day

 In supplement form, it is available in the form of selenomethionine and selenium selenite.
 Selenomethionine is usually easier for most people to digest and absorb properly.